 If you have questions or need additional information about the program, let me know.
-Additional information about "Water, Energy, the Environment and You" is also available at the LADWP website, ladwp.com/education.
+Additional information about "Water, Energy, the Environment and You" is available from the LADWP website at ladwp.com/education which also summarizes other programs and lesson materials that may be of interest to you.